 - You have a fever.

-- You are throwing up and cannot keep any food or liquids down.
+- You are vomiting and cannot keep any food or liquids down.

-- You have questions or concerns about esophageal stricture, your care, or medicine.
+- You have questions or concerns about your condition or care.

-- You have severe chest pain and trouble breathing all of a sudden.
+- You have severe chest pain and sudden trouble breathing.

 - Your bowel movements are black, bloody, or tarry-looking.

 - Your vomit looks like coffee grounds or has blood in it.

 © 2014 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.